Kent Waldrep, paralyzed athlete who championed disability rights and research, dies at 67

 In the moments that followed, as Mr. Waldrep tried to gain as many yards as he could, three Alabama players came after him, with one hitting him from behind.

-“The next thing I remember is the turf coming at me and then a sensation that will always be with me,” Mr. Kent recounted.
+“The next thing I remember is the turf coming at me and then a sensation that will always be with me,” Mr. Waldrep recounted.
 “At the moment my head hit the artificial turf, I sensed I was upside-down and then floating in a horizontal position.
 Then there was nothing.
 It was as if my head had been amputated from the rest of my body.”

 Mr. Waldrep had broken his fifth cervical vertebra and — although he would later regain some use of his arms, hands and upper body — was paralyzed from the neck down.